 3. When there are too many vision words to create confidence.
 The team cannot execute if the play keeps changing.
 Overhauling your language and vision with every new conference method or leadership mantra leaves your leadership confused.
 If everything changes every six months, why should they ever be involved to begin with?
 The fast-following leader’s desire for “new” starts to get old very quickly.
 Instead, seek to emulate Jesus as He consistently deployed a simple message of faith and repentance, to the point of rejection and ultimately, death.

 If you are not sure which, if any, of the above fits your church, you can be sure that the rest of your team does!
 To employ an honest assessment of your vision language, download your free copy of Auxano’s latest tool for break-thru leaders: The Vision Headwaters TeamUP

 Vision Headwaters is a two-hour trek designed to safely start the right conversations among your leadership.
 This engaging tool will calibrate your vision language using challenging assessment questions and memorable church-personality profiles.

 – Unpack your communication baggage in order to properly prepare for the vision journey ahead

-– Plot your “Trailhead Type” using key waypoints of missional language and church age
+– Plot your “Headwaters Type” using key waypoints of missional language and church age

 – Step onto the clarity pathway with experienced trail guides cheering you onward